 Shakespeare and the Closure of Theatres

-A one-day international online conference on 22 April 2021
+A one-day international online lunchtime colloquy on 22 April 2021

 The English Research Institute at De Montfort University in Leicester, England, is running a one-day international lunchtime colloquy on 22 April 2021 to reflect on closure of theatres in Shakespeare's time and our own.
 It'll happen from 12noon to 2pm.